tomassilny/unigram-social-network/README.md

 - Fill out your profile, including the profile picture
 - Follow or unfollow users
 - Search for users
-- Send a message, create a group, call to an user (this message block has not been developed by me, we use Mesibo)
+- Send a message, create a group, call to a user (this message block has not been developed by me, we use Mesibo)
 - Post a status or an image
 - React to a post or comment using 4 different emojis
 - Share a post